scriptituk/xfade-easing/README.md

 and runs on plain vanilla ffmpeg but with restrictions: it doesn’t support CSS easing and certain transitions.

-At present extended transitions are limited to ported GL Transitions but more effects may be added downstream.
+At present extended transitions are limited to ported GLSL transitions but more effects may be added downstream.

 > [!NOTE]
-> Coming next
+> Coming sometime…
 > - multiple easings/transitions interspersed in input file list of CLI script, for batch processing with varying transition effects
 > - audio support